enthdegree/kobo-emacs/BUILD.md

 Next we will ensure this toolchain actually works on the kobo.
 On the build system, unmount `localfs.img` and move it to the Kobo's `/mnt/onboard/.localfs.img`.
 It is helpful to zip/unzip it to make the transfer faster.
+On the Kobo mount the image:
 ```
 cd /mnt/onboard
 export SYSROOT=/mnt/onboard/.local